 Skip to Main Content

-Always check with your lecturer or tutor about the bibliographic style preferred by the School.
-There may be differences in the style recommended by the School.
+Important information Always check with your lecturer or tutor about the referencing style preferred by the School.
+There may be differences.

 Why reference?